Your cart

 Discover yourself.

-In 1712 an anonymous text named “Onania; or, The Heinous Sin of Self Pollution, and all its Frightful Consequences” was famously published and widely circulated openly condemning masturbation.
-It named this “new disease” Onania (masturbation) as a morally abhorrent act.
+In 1712, an anonymous text titled Onania; or, The Heinous Sin of Self Pollution, and all its Frightful Consequences was published and widely circulated, openly condemning masturbation.
+It labelled this “new disease” as morally abhorrent.

-In the 1830s, Benjamin Rush, a renowned physician and signer of the Declaration of Independence, argued that masturbation caused tuberculosis, memory loss, and epilepsy.
+In the following centuries, many writers, philosophers, and doctors argued that masturbation posed a serious threat to mental and physical health.
+In the 1830s, Benjamin Rush, a renowned physician and signer of the Declaration of Independence, claimed that masturbation caused tuberculosis, memory loss, and epilepsy.
 J.H.
-Kellogg, medical writer and creator of breakfast cereal, believed signs of masturbation included acne, weak back, and convulsions.
-Noted 19th-century physician and early sex research pioneer Richard von Krafft Ebing linked masturbation to homosexuality and other types of what he considered deviance and illnesses.
+Kellogg, a medical writer and creator of breakfast cereal, believed symptoms of masturbation included acne, a weak back, and convulsions.
+Noted 19th-century physician and early sex research pioneer Richard von Krafft-Ebing linked masturbation to homosexuality and other behaviours he considered deviant.

-[1] Laqueur, T. (2004) Solitary Sex: A Cultural History of Masturbation
+[1] Laqueur, T. (2004).
+Solitary Sex: A Cultural History of Masturbation.

 [2] Lieberman, H. (2017).
 Buzz: The Stimulating History of the Sex Toy.
 United States: Pegasus Books.